ml4ai/delphi/CONTRIBUTING.md

     control source code (i.e. text files).
 There are some exceptions, however:
     - Images that go into the `README.md` file in the root of the repository - they need to be checked in to render properly on Github.com.
-    - The OpenFortranParser JAR file that is required for running program analysis.
+    - The OpenFortranParser program, that is required for analyzing Fortran programs, requires four JAR files (in `delphi/translators/for2py/bin`) - these are checked into the repository for easier deployment, and because we do not expect them to change in the future.
   - **Do not run** `git add .` Instead, add the changed files individually - this will encourage you to make your commits less monolithic, which makes them easier to merge, and to revert if necessary.
 Also, this prevents the